-- 6. receive an unsatisfactory progress (UP) on course objective for safe medication administration on the record of clinical progress for that course clinical week, - 7. meet with BHCLR Medication Safety Committee and comply with outcome decision of committee, - 8. satisfactorily repeat the demonstration of medication administration process in the presence of a clinical instructor. - 9. be restricted to medication administration only in the presence of a clinical instructor prior to approval for resuming independent medication administration in a clinical setting with patients, - 10. pay associated fee in the event that additional clinical instructor time is needed in the form of clinical supervision, tutoring, or nursing skills laboratory teaching.
+- 20. pay associated fee in the event that additional clinical instructor time is needed in the form of clinical supervision, tutoring, or nursing skills laboratory teaching.
+The fee is due prior to the experience. - 21. receive an unsatisfactory progress (UP) on course objective for safe medication administration on the record of clinical progress for that course clinical week, - 22. meet with BHCLR Medication Safety Committee and comply with outcome decision of committee, - 23. satisfactorily repeat the demonstration of medication administration process in the presence of a clinical instructor, - 24. be restricted to medication administration only in the presence of a clinical instructor prior to approval for resuming independent medication administration in a clinical setting with patients, - 25. pay associated fee in the event that additional clinical instructor time is needed in the form of clinical supervision, tutoring, or nursing skills laboratory teaching.
 The fee is due prior to the experience.